 Sales skills can be taught, but should be taught early on before the staff hits the floor.

-Any customer-facing team members need to have strong customer service skills.
+Any customer-facing team member needs to have strong customer service skills.
 If you have an associate who is happy to sell to buying customers but doesn’t want to help someone who isn’t purchasing today, they don’t belong on your sales staff.

 All retail stores have a point-of-sale (POS) system that their team needs to use.
 They might also have on-the-floor tech like iPads or digital catalogs that they need to learn to use on the fly.
 If your team is unable to use the technical tools provided to them, they’ll struggle to perform well in the job.